ytilotti/yoLoad/README.md

 ### Exemple

-Methods are called on yoload instances:
+Methods are called on yoLoad instances:

 ```javascript
 // Show the loader